Frequently Asked Questions about Accessibility

 Do I have to caption my videos on my public website?

-All public-facing media relating to University programs, services or activities need to be captioned starting August 1, 2018.
-Videos and audio files published, created or substantially changed from January 1, 2015-August 1, 2018 will need to be captioned by approximately September 1, 2020.
+All public-facing media relating to University programs, services or activities need to be captioned as of August 1, 2018.
+Videos and audio files published, created or substantially changed from January 1, 2015-August 1, 2018 must captioned as soon as possible.

 Review our captioning resources for more information (an NYU login is required):